 Drugs that dissolve in the gut Drugs that dissolve in the gut Drugs that dissolve in the gut

-The video introduces an experiment that shows how drugs work.
-Let's write a report on the expected results of the experiment and what you have learned from watching the video.
+Here is a video showing an experiment to understand the mechanism of drugs.
+Let's write a report on the expected results of the experiment and what you learned from watching the video.

 Why doesn't it dissolve in the stomach?